 American Airlines miles vs. other airlines

-|Alaska Mileage Plan||1.8|
+|Alaska Airlines Mileage Plan||1.1 cents|

-|Southwest Rapid Rewards||1.5|
+|Southwest Rapid Rewards||1.5 cents|

-|Spirit Airlines Free Spirit||0.4|
+|Spirit Airlines Free Spirit||1 cent|

-|Virgin Atlantic Flying Club||1.6|
+|Virgin Atlantic Flying Club||2.6 cents|

 Best credit cards for earning American Airlines miles

-Citi® / AAdvantage® Platinum Select® World Elite Mastercard®
+Citi / AAdvantage Platinum Select World Elite Mastercard

-The step-up option is the Citi / AAdvantage Platinum Select World Elite Mastercard that comes with 50,000 bonus miles after you spend $2,500 in the first three months of account opening.
-Additionally, the card earns 2X miles on restaurants and gas stations, 2X miles on American Airlines purchases and 1X on everything else.
-The annual fee is $99 per year, but it’s waived for the first 12 months.
+The Citi® / AAdvantage® Platinum Select® World Elite Mastercard®* comes with a welcome bonus of 50,000 miles after you spend $2,500 within the first three months of account opening.
+Additionally, the card earns 2X miles on eligible American Airlines purchases, 2X miles at restaurants and gas stations and 1X miles on all other purchases.
+The annual fee is $99 per year, but it’s waived for the first year.

 Additional ways to earn American Airlines miles